ken0225/RIS-Codes-Collection/README.md

 * Some uncompleted/inferior-quality works would be removed from the list.

+* Please star this collection if it is helpful to you.

 |No.| Paper Title | Authors |
 | ------ | ------ | ------ |
 |1| [Intelligent Reflecting Surface Operation under Predictable Receiver Mobility: A Continuous Time Propagation Model](https://github.com/bmatthiesen/IRS-continuous) | Bho Matthiesen, etal. |